elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-practicing-with-peers-help-in-preparing-for-oral-exams.md

 url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
 score: -1.0
 related_article1:
-    id: 168869
+    id: 168865
-    title: How do strong introductions and conclusions impact the grading of an essay?
+    title: >-
+        How can understanding the topic help in achieving clarity of thought in essay writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-strong-introductions-and-conclusions-impact-the-grading-of-an-essay
+    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
 related_article2:
-    id: 168870
+    id: 168865
-    title: What is lateral thinking and how can it be applied to problem-solving?
+    title: >-
+        How can understanding the topic help in achieving clarity of thought in essay writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
+    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
 related_article3:
-    id: 168860
+    id: 168866
-    title: What strategies can be used to handle unexpected questions during an interview?
+    title: >-
+        What does it mean to cross the threshold in understanding complex ideas?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-strategies-can-be-used-to-handle-unexpected-questions-during-an-interview
+    url: /learn/education-studies/questions/what-does-it-mean-to-cross-the-threshold-in-understanding-complex-ideas
 related_article4:
-    id: 168864
+    id: 168861
-    title: What are the essential components of a well-structured essay?
+    title: >-
+        Why are co-curricular activities important in interviews, and how can they demonstrate personal qualities?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
+    url: /learn/education-studies/questions/why-are-cocurricular-activities-important-in-interviews-and-how-can-they-demonstrate-personal-qualities
 related_article5:
-    id: 168865
+    id: 168863
-    title: How can understanding the topic help in achieving clarity of thought in essay writing?
+    title: >-
+        How can clarity and thoughtfulness enhance effective communication?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
+    url: /learn/education-studies/questions/how-can-clarity-and-thoughtfulness-enhance-effective-communication
 ---

 &nbsp;